-Joint Stock Company Russian Railways is one of the largest rail companies in the world, transporting huge volumes of passengers and freight.
+Russian Railways is one of the largest rail companies in the world with huge volumes of passenger and freight transportation.

-The company has high financial ratings, qualified specialists in all parts of the rail business, an extensive scientific and technological basis, project and construction facilities, and experience in international cooperation.
+The company boasts high financial ratings, qualified specialists in all spheres of the rail industry, extensive scientific and technological experience, project and construction facilities, and experience in international cooperation.

-Russian Railways is among the top 3 global rail industry leaders.
+Russian Railways is one of the world’s top three rail industry leaders.

-The company’s mission is to meet market demand for transportation services and to increase efficiency, quality of services, and deep integration into the Eurasian transport system.
+The company’s mission is to meet market demand for transportation services, increase efficiency, improve the quality of services, and increase integration with the Eurasian transport system.

 Fortum is a leading clean-energy company that provides its customers with electricity, heating, and cooling, as well as smart solutions to improve resource efficiency.
 We want to engage our customers and society, encouraging them to join the change for a cleaner world.
 We employ some 9,000 professionals in the Nordic and Baltic countries, Russia, Poland and India, and 62% of our electricity generation is CO2 free.
 Fortum's shares are listed on Nasdaq Helsinki.

 Fortum PJSC is a part of Fortum Corporation’s Russia Division, which also includes a 29.5% holding in TGC-1.
 We produce electricity and heat at eight thermal power plants in the Ural and West Siberia regions.
 We also produce electricity using three solar power plants.
 The 35 MW Ulyanovsk wind power plant joined the wholesale electricity and capacity market on 1 January 2018.
 As of 1 June 2018, the company’s total electricity production capacity was 4,912.5 MW and its heat production capacity was 10,228.8 MW.

 In 2018, Fortum received the rights to construct 110 MW of solar generation assets following the results of a competitive selection of renewable energy source-based investment projects.
 The solar power plants are expected to be commissioned in 2021-2022.